dlislife/dlislife.github.io/about.md

 ---
 layout: page
-title: About
+title: About Us
-permalink: /About Us/
+permalink: /about/
 ---

 Some information about you!